KTH-EXPECA/docs/source/container-vs-public/index.rst

   :alt: Containers main page
   :figclass: screenshot

+Note that DNS and default gateway needs to be set for the container.
+In this case, the container gets this information from environment variables in the "miscellaneous" section, but it is up to the container designer for how this should be done.
+It can be done either manually through the console, or if they want it done automatically, they can use a container that does such tasks during boot up.
+To perform those tasks, the container must have ip commands installed.
+For an ubuntu container, this means the following line must be included in the Dockerfile:

+*RUN apt update && apt install -y openssh-server iproute2*

+Then the following commands could be run either manually through the console, or within the container’s entrypoint:

+*# First fix the nameserver on the container*

+*echo nameserver $DNS_IP > /etc/resolv.conf*

+*# Fix the gateway*

+*ip route del default*

+*ip route add default via $GATEWAY_IP*

-* You should now be able to connect with SSH to your container from the internet.
+You should now be able to connect with SSH to your container from the internet.

 .. figure:: container_run6.png
   :alt: Container console page